-This post marks Day 24 of Miss Ginsu's 2007 Advent Calendar.
-To click into other days and other projects, use the calendar page to navigate.
+*This post marks Day 24 of Miss Ginsu’s 2007 Advent Calendar.

-Welcome Christmas Eve!
-The 24th has arrived, and if you had great intentions of doing anything before the holiday, it's kind of too late.
+Welcome to Christmas Eve!
+The 24th has arrived, and if you had great intentions of doing anything before the holiday, it’s kind of too late.
 Why not relax and let go of unrealistic expectations?

 I’ve blogged about the thrills of lemon curd previously, but here we are in the middle of citrus season, and I’ve only blogged four times about various citrus fruits this month, and not even once have I mentioned limes.
 For shame!